Grukz/Copernicus/README.md

 - Embed or use some part of https://github.com/eth0izzle/the-endorser
 - Embed or use some part of https://github.com/joren485/Facebook-Location-OSINT
 - Improve pictures comparison
+- Get metadata from pictures
-- replace Darksearch.com and add more onion search engine
+- replace Darksearch.com and add more onion search engine(in progress)
 - ~~Simplify cmd line interface/Create menu in cmd line~~
 - ~~Let user choose their own resting time between each request .~~
 - ~~Find a workaround if google return "Service Unvailable"~~